MatthiasHinz/AlgebR/README.md

 ```
 ###5.3 CaptureProvenace function
 In some cases, applying a semantics wrapper with the `captureProvenance` function does not work as expected: Primitive R functions are not yet supported for different reasons.
 Some functions wrappers throw unexpected errors when called, in particular those which have extraordinary inputs such as the ... - parameter.
 Exact reasons still have to be examined.
 A workaround is to write manually a wrapper a wrapper around the function using the arguments you want to pass and then apply the `captureProvenance` function.

+###5.4 Provanence recoding not possible in when sourcing scripts
+Unfotunately it is not possible to use AlgebR in batch-mode or when sourcing the commands that should be recorded with the `source`-function.
+This is because provenance information is collected from a callback function initiated by `addTaskCallback` in R (part of the 'base'-package).
+This mechanism does not work in the under the mentioned conditions.

+##6.
+References
+[1] Scheider, Simon, et al. "Modeling spatiotemporal information generation."
+International Journal of Geographical Information Science (2016): 1-29.